janderssonse/gradle-versions-filter-plugin/README.md

 The Gradle Version Plugin (which we love) leaves it up to the user to [configure and define](https://github.com/ben-manes/gradle-versions-plugin#revisions) what is a stable or an unstable version.

-It might become tiresome to add an include or exclude policy to every project in a big codebase, so why not make a plugin out of it.
+It might become tiresome to add an include or exclude policy to every project in a large codebase - so why not make a plugin out of it.
-Besides that, to aggregate the configuration in the build scripts is better (and last and least, It is fun to write a Gradle plugin with Kotlin :)

 ## How?

-The plugin sets a sane default on what should be seen as the latest release.
-It either does this by having an inclusive (only include versions with these qualifiers) or the opposite, an exclusive policy.
+The plugin sets a default on what should be seen as the latest release.
+It either does this by having an inclusive or an exclusive policy.

-It can also optionally be set to use only [SemVer-compatible](https://semver.org/) releases.
+It can also be configured to only use [SemVer-compatible](https://semver.org/) releases.

 ## Usage